Love is a many splendored thing.

 Me last Sunday: “Honey, I don’t know what’s wrong with me.
 My legs hurt so badly and I feel like my muscles are being torn to shreds.
 I think the salsa that I had at that restaurant on Friday night with the girls was made with canned tomatoes.
 I think it’s botulism.
-Yeah, that’s it.
+Yep, that’s it.
 It has to be.
 I don’t think I have ever been in this much pain.
 Plus, my head feels like it’s about to split open.
 Omg, this is possibly THE worst headache I have ever had.
-It’s Ebola.
+It’s definitely Ebola.
 It feels like I’m dying.”

 My hubby: “Sweetie, you have the flu.
 Let me get you some more soup.
 What else do you need?
 Can I run to the store to get you anything else?
 Go lie down and I’ll bring you what you need.”